 AGC2100347 EXP 3/22

 As a new hire, you can enroll during your new hire enrollment period.
 Outside of your new hire enrollment period or a qualifying life event, enrollment is limited to the company's annual enrollment period

 2. Hover over the “Protection” tab at the top of the homepage

 3. Under “Life and Accident”, select “Accident Insurance (Aflac)”

 4. In the “Free Quote” box, click on the “Enroll Now” link

 Answers about the plan, including eligibility, options, enrollment, customer service and more.

 How can this help me?

 These costs can add up fast.
 Most families have medical insurance that will cover a majority of the expenses.
-But, what about the out-of-pocket medical expenses, such as lost wages you or spouse/domestic partner loses when out of work or staying home to care for an injured family member?
+But, what about the out-of-pocket expenses, such as lost wages from being out of work or staying home to care for an injured family member?
 You hope that an accident never happens, but at some point you very well may take a trip to your local emergency room.
 If that time comes, wouldn’t it be nice to have an insurance plan that pays you a benefit regardless of any other insurance you have?
 This plan does just that, providing a cash benefit to cover the costs associated with unexpected covered accidents.

 When can I enroll?